 - October 2021 – we emphasised that the views of the legal sector must be given greater weight in the design of financial crime policies, procedures and systems

 - September 2021 – we analysed the government's response and spoke to affected members to gather views on the draft legislation

 - February 2021 – past president David Greene explained the representations we've been making to government on behalf of members

-- October 2020 – in response to the government's consultation, we strongly opposed the imposition of the levy and warned that a levy based on revenue would harm the profession
+- October 2020 – we strongly opposed the imposition of the levy and warned that a levy based on revenue would harm the profession

-- July 2020 – the government launched its consultation on the economic crime levy and we sought feedback from members about the impact on their businesses
+- July 2020 – we sought feedback from members about the impact on you and your businesses